-We currently offer a number of courses in "practical" topics of great interest to students including clinical aspects of medicine, accounting, banking, finance, journalism, public policy administration, and counseling psychology.
+We currently offer a number of courses in practical topics of great interest to students including clinical aspects of medicine, accounting, banking, finance, journalism, public policy administration, and counseling psychology.
 Such existing courses should be integrated into curricular "pathways," and the number of such courses should be expanded across the curriculum.
 Such courses can be grounded in disciplinary frameworks, and may be taught by visiting experts, including alumni or parents, drawing on appropriate endowed funds.
 We do not envision creating formal concentrations or majors in such areas, however.

-- Explore ways to foster integration of learning across disciplines and fields (e.g., through multidisciplinary courses, dyads, linked courses, or course projects).
+- ii.
+Explore ways to foster integration of learning across disciplines and fields (e.g., through multidisciplinary courses, dyads, linked courses, or course projects).
 As with all pedagogical innovations, we will thoughtfully assess student learning outcomes from such efforts.
 (As noted in §5.
 A. i., state-of-the-art interdisciplinary classrooms will advance this goal.) - Student Life staff and Carleton faculty will jointly design programs to help students link the skills they develop through co-curricular activities with their academic work.
 A director of advising (as described in § 1.E.) would help integrate student learning and leadership, as well as improve advising. - iv.
-We will increase our commitment to and promote programs and experiences that connect the education students receive on campus with communities beyond campus-locally, nationally and internationally.
+We will increase our commitment to and promote programs and experiences that connect the education students receive on campus with communities beyond campus-locally, regionally, nationally and internationally.
 This includes off-campus study, academic civic engagement and other forms of service learning.
-To this end we will: - Encourage students to travel to areas of the world that are becoming increasingly important (e.g., Africa, Latin America and the Middle East) and that have been underrepresented in terms of off-campus study participation. - Create required pre-departure and re-entry workshops or other programs that lead students to prepare for and reflect on their off-campus experience in order to integrate it more fully with their education on campus. - Have all departments review their major requirements to ensure they do not unintentionally preclude students from having an off-campus experience. - Off-campus study offerings that draw our students to Carleton-hosted programs will help retain financial aid that would otherwise go off-campus. - v.
+To this end we will:

+- Encourage students to travel to areas of the world that are becoming increasingly important (e.g., Africa, Latin America and the Middle East) and that have been underrepresented in terms of off-campus study participation. - Create required pre-departure and re-entry workshops or other programs that lead students to prepare for and reflect on their off-campus experience in order to integrate it more fully with their education on campus. - Have all departments review their major requirements to ensure they do not unintentionally preclude students from having an off-campus experience. - Provide off-campus study offerings that draw our students to Carleton-hosted programs will help retain financial aid that would otherwise go off-campus. - Enable the CCCE to prepare students exceptionally well for civic engagement experiences and to bring the "community knowledge" they acquire back to campus. - v.
 We shall promote an institution-wide perspective in communications and conversation about the curriculum, including topics such as new initiatives, the allocation of faculty lines, and external challenges and opportunities facing the College.
 In supporting this broad context for discussion, the Dean of the College will also solicit input from Admissions, alumni, and parents on how our curriculum meets the perceived and actual needs of prospective and matriculated students.